By: Marilyn L. Davis

 With about three months in recovery, my clubhouse provided round the clock meetings on Christmas Eve, and between the meetings we socialized.

-Three friends were playing a child’s game of cards, and I asked if I could play.
+I noticed that three friends were playing a child’s game of cards, so I asked if I could play.
 One friend laughed and said, “Do you even know how to play”?

 Quiet, Don’t Talk, Don’t Tell, Don’t Feel

 Playing was not encouraged in my house.
 My mother suffered from untreated OCD and could not just sit and enjoy; there always was a productive activity going on.
 When other families played games after dinner or on Saturday night, we didn’t.